gramineproject/graphene/Documentation/manpages/gsc.rst

    is changed to launch the :file:`apploader.sh` script which generates an Intel SGX token and starts the :program:`pal-Linux-SGX` loader.
-Note that the generated image (``gsc-<image-name>-unsigned``) cannot successfully load an Intel SGX enclave, since essential files and the signing of the enclave are still missing (see next stage).
+Note that the generated image (``gsc-<image-name>-unsigned``) cannot successfully load an Intel SGX enclave, since essential files and the signature of the enclave are still missing (see next stage).

 #. **Signing the Intel SGX enclave.** The third stage uses Graphene's signer